 I got there early, but in my defense I arrive everywhere too early.
 Although the forecast had threatened rain, I could tell the day would be anything but wet.
 In fact, the heat already radiating early in the morning promised a scorcher.
 I wasn’t the first one at the festival site though, perched on a cliff overlooking the massive inland sea.
 Already folks from around the region were there, setting up, preparing food and anticipating who might attend the event.
 I’m not sure if this was the first such festival in the country, but it’s not something the nascent tourism industry had put together very often and no one knew for sure whether or not people would show up.
 It’s courageous really to put oneself out there like that, but regional organizers saw the success of last year’s World Nomad Games and felt that there would be interest.
 And they were right.
 Before long visitors from all walks of life entered the compound, locals who wanted to enjoy a fun day out but also more tourists than anyone had originally anticipated.
 They came from all over, Bishkek, Karakol and locally from Lake Issky-Kul, and the message was clear, foreign tourists desperately want to learn more about traditional life in Kyrgyzstan and I was right there with them.

 To recapture the magic that was the entire day would be impossible, because it was definitely a long day outside.
 Instead I want to share some favorite moments, experiences at the festival that I think encapsulate what made it so very special, starting with the oftentimes bizarre but always fun to watch sporting events.
 Selecting some of the more popular events from the World Nomad Games, the sporting exhibitions at the ethno-fest were unlike anything I’d ever seen before.
 That’s because the nomadic sports draw upon those centuries of traditional living, when leisure activities always had a basis in essential skills needed to survive.
-The most popular event at the 2017 festival was also the one that was splashed in newspapers around the world last year, dead goat polo.
+The most popular event at the 2017 festival was also the one that was splashed in newspapers around the world in 2016, dead goat polo.
 Otherwise known as Kok Boru, this very unusual activity started as a way to practice for raids on neighboring villages, but today is a fun and important aspect of the Kyrgyz nomadic identity.
 It’s actually a lot like watching a soccer match, two teams square off and try to capture the dead goat and take it to their goal on the opposite end of the field.
 Played on horseback, this is an intense sport to watch and for the riders a dangerous one.
 It’s also oddly enjoyable as a spectator and I quickly found myself cheering on my favorite team.

 The events though weren’t about sensationalizing these experiences; they’re a real and honest reflection of traditional life in Kyrgyzstan.
 Nomadic life isn’t easy and neither are the sports, from dead goat polo to wrestling on horseback and beautiful exhibitions of archery and falconry.
 All of the events were intense, but also a lot of fun not just to watch but also participate in.
 During the tug of war battles, spectators were invited to join in on the teams, and the hilarity that ensued was just as much fun to watch as it must have been to do.
 More than just comic relief though, it was immersive and all of us there visiting from around the world instantly felt welcome, we felt at home and we all walked away with a better understanding of this beautiful country.